 Potential OWI, DUI, and DWI Penalties

 It is critical to know the penalties for first and subsequent Wisconsin OWI, DUI or DWI offenses.
 In most situations, the first OWI offense is a non-criminal violation.
-First offense OWIs do not involve jail time, but will often result in a monetary fine, 6-9 month license revocation, possible installation of an ignition interlock device, alcohol assessment and 6 demerit points added to your driver’s license.
+First offense OWIs do not involve jail time.
+However, will often result in a monetary fine, 6-9 month license revocation, possible installation of an ignition interlock device, alcohol assessment and 6 demerit points added to your driver’s license.
 A subsequent drunk driving charge within 10 years of the first is a criminal offense.
-A second offense results in up to an $1100 fine, 18 month license revocation, possibility for 6 months of jail time and requirement of an ignition interlock device.
+A second offense has steeper consequences.
+Therefore, results in up to an $1100 fine, 18 month license revocation, possibility for 6 months of jail time and requirement of an ignition interlock device.
 A third offense results in similar penalties with greater consequences.
 A fourth offense may result in a felony.
 Five or more drunk driving offenses result in felonies with significant penalties.

 Wisconsin Occupational License